tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ## Overview

 Parallel computing entails executing a computation in smaller tasks by breaking it down into smaller pieces and dividing them among the cores.
-Instead of letting a single processor handle everything, multiple cores work together on different parts of the problem at the same time which speeds up the tasks!
+Instead of letting a single processor handle everything, multiple cores work together on different parts of the problem at the same time which speeds up the task!
+Parallelization can also help avoid memory runtime errors by distributing the workload and therefore reducing the memory usage per process.

 While some libraries, such as `data.table` or `dplyr` come with built-in parallelization, researchers can also parallelize code that was not meant to be run in parallel in the first place!
-Here, we show the basic principles of parallel computing using simple code examples in R. We also demonstrate how parallelization can increase time efficiency by comparing the execution time of the same computation with and without parallelization.
-Two approaches are covered: the *multicore* and *socket approach*.
+Here, we show the basic principles of parallel computing using simple code examples in R. Two approaches are covered: the *multicore* and *socket approach*.

 {{% warning %}}

-The multicore approach is not available on all systems, as it requires support for forking.
+The multicore approach is not available on all systems.
 Generally, Unix-like systems such as Mac and Linux allow for this and Windows does not.
-As Google Colab operates on Linux, you can use this on all systems for multicore parallelization!
+As [Google Colab](/use/colab) operates on Linux, you can use this browser-based platform on all systems for multicore parallelization in R!
 The socket approach works on all systems.

 {{% /warning %}}

 ## The method behind parallelization

 The Central Processing Unit (CPU) of your computer contains small units called "cores".
 The number of cores available determines how many different tasks you can execute at the same time.
 Then, creating clusters is like forming teams of these "cores".
 You send data and functions to each cluster, where each core works on a different part of the task.
 In theory, the computation can be executed as many times faster as the cores you have available, e.g. 4 available cores speed up your computation to 1/4 of the time.
-However, overhead with starting sub-processes, copying the data over to those processes etc. makes this less in practice and therefore, the maximum time-saving is not likely to be reached in parallelization.
-More on this will be discussed in the end of this article.
+However, overhead with starting sub-processes, copying the data over to those processes etc. makes this less in practice, and therefore, the maximum time-saving is not likely to be reached in parallelization.
+More on this will be discussed towards the end of this article.

 You can determine the number of available cores, i.e. the number of computations that can be executed at the same time, with the `detectCores()` function.